-You are currently viewing Skilled Worker visa
+You are currently viewing Skilled Worker Visa 2024

-Skilled Worker visa
+Skilled Worker Visa 2024

-A comprehensive guide to Skilled Worker Visas extracted from the UK Government website on 31st May 2022.
+A comprehensive guide to Skilled Worker Visas extracted from the UK Government website on 30th April 2024.
 A Skilled Worker visa allows you to come to or stay in the UK to do an eligible job with an approved employer.
 The visa has replaced the Tier 2 (General) work visa.

 Contents